 The Association maintains one "safe harbor 401(k) plan."
 This plan allows for two types of retirement funding.
 One type is a fixed-rate contributory plan, covering substantially all employees.
-This plan requires the Association to contribute annually an amount equal to 7% and 10% of each employee's salary, for the years ended December 31,2020 and 2019, respectively.
-The Association's contributions for 2020 and 2019 were approximately \$148,000 and \$201,000, respectively, for this portion of the plan.
+This plan requires the Association to contribute annually an amount equal to 7% of each employee's salary.
+The Association's contributions for 2021 and 2020 were approximately \$139,700 and \$148,000, respectively, for this portion of the plan.